JohnBra/jebraat.com/data/blog/my-thoughts-on-happiness-and-money.md

   className="h-auto w-full"
 />

-Maslow's hierarchy of needs is a psychological theory proposed by Abraham Maslow in his 1943 paper "A Theory of Human Motivation".
+Maslow's hierarchy of needs is a theory that explains why people do the things they do.
+As you can see in the image above, it is a pyramid with different levels.

-The theory is often depicted as a pyramid like in the image above.
-The most basic needs are at the bottom and the more complex needs at the top.
+Starting with the most important needs at the bottom and moving up to less important needs.
+The five levels are physiological needs, safety needs, love and belonging, esteem, and self-actualization.

-According to Maslow, people are motivated by their needs, and must fulfill each need in order to move on to the next level.
+People must fulfill each need in order to move on to the next level.

-The five levels of needs, in order from bottom to top, are  physiological, safety, love and belonging, esteem, and self-actualization.
+To drive the point home...

-Now, compare my situation to someone born into war zones of the middle east, or impoverished areas of Africa.
+Compare my situation to someone born into war zones of the middle east, or impoverished areas of Africa.

 They will first and foremost work towards fulfilling basic needs such as food and security.
-Only after these are secured we can work on the higher order needs.
+Only after these are secured they can strive towards the higher order needs.

-In my opinion it's vital to be aware of this to find appreciation for where we are.
+In my opinion it's vital to be aware of this, so we can find appreciation for where we are.

 ## Being grateful